archway-network/archway-docs/docs/create/guides/my-first-dapp/interact.md

 # Interacting with your dApp

-Now that it's possible, let's try querying and transacting with our deployed instance.
+Now, let's try querying and transacting with our deployed contract.

 ## Querying

 Queries read from the blockchain.
-They don't modify anything stored on chain so they don't cost a fee.
+They don't modify anything stored on chain, so they don't cost a fee.

 There are several types of queries we could do, but a common type we're interested in is `contract-state`, which we'll call in `smart` mode.
 This lets us run queries with arguments, as opposed to dumping the entire contract data or metadata.